Luchixiang/PCRL/README.md

 # Preservational Self-supervised Learning
-This repo is the official implementation of "Preservational Learning Improves Self-supervised Medical Image Models byReconstructing Diverse Contexts".
+This repo is the official implementation of "Preservational Learning Improves Self-supervised Medical Image Models by Reconstructing Diverse Contexts".
 In this repo, we demonstrate how to use PCLR to conduct pre-training on NIH ChestX-ray14 (2D) and LUNA (3D).
 The employed backbones are ResNet-18 and 3D U-Net, respectively.
+Note that this repo contains an improved version of our ICCV paper, which means it is possible to achieve higher results using codes in this repo.
+Also, we made some modifications, such as replacing the outer-product operation in transformation-conditioned attention with channel-wise multiplication, which results in more stable training results.
 ### Dependency
 Please install PyTorch (>=1.1) before you run the code.
 We strongly recommend you to install Anaconda3 where we use Python 3.6.
 In addition, we use [apex](https://github.com/NVIDIA/apex) for acceleration.